rust-lang/book/nostarch/appendix.md

 [TOC]

-# Appendix

-The following sections contain reference material you may find useful in your Rust journey.

 ## Appendix A: Keywords

 The following list contains keywords that are reserved for current or future use by the Rust language.
-As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “Raw Identifiers” section), including names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.
+As such, they cannot be used as identifiers (except as raw identifiers as we’ll discuss in the “Raw Identifiers” section).
+The list includes names of functions, variables, parameters, struct fields, modules, crates, constants, macros, static values, attributes, types, traits, or lifetimes.

 ### Keywords Currently in Use

-The following keywords currently have the functionality described.
+The following is a list of keywords currently in use, with their functionality described.

 * `as` - perform primitive casting, disambiguate the specific trait containing an item, or rename items in `use` and `extern crate` statements